awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 RDS modifies these parameters only if the new value makes autovacuum more aggressive\.
 The parameters are modified in memory on the DB instance\.
 The values in the parameter group aren't changed\.
 To view the current in\-memory settings, use the PostgreSQL [SHOW](https://www.postgresql.org/docs/current/sql-show.html) SQL command\.

-Whenever RDS modifies any of these autovacuum parameters, it generates an event for the affected DB instance that is visible on the AWS Management Console \([https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\) and through the RDS API\.
-After the `MaximumUsedTransactionIDs` CloudWatch metric returns below the threshold, RDS resets the autovacuum related parameters in memory back to the values specified in the parameter group and generates another event corresponding to this change\.
+Whenever Amazon RDS modifies any of these autovacuum parameters, it generates an event for the affected DB instance that is visible on the AWS Management Console \([https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\) and through the Amazon RDS API\.
+After the `MaximumUsedTransactionIDs` CloudWatch metric returns below the threshold, Amazon RDS resets the autovacuum related parameters in memory back to the values specified in the parameter group and generates another event corresponding to this change\.

 ## Determining if the tables in your database need vacuuming<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.NeedVacuuming"></a>